jeffknupp/bull/README.md

 ## Quickstart

-Clone the `bull` repository.
+Clone the `bull` repository (or `pip install bull`, if you do this, copy the `app.py` file from the repo to whatever directory you want to run it from).
 Fill in the values in `config.py` (use your "test" Stripe keys for now).
 Create a directory `files` and add the content you're selling there.
 Add product entries to your database with the appropriate filename (use `scripts/populate_db` as a model).

+## Analytics and Login

+`bull` now supports simple sales analytics at the `/reports` endpoint.
+It requires authorization, which in turn requires you to create (one) user using the `scripts/create_user.py` script.
+To see the reports, hit `/login` and log in.
+You should be good to go after that, and no one else will be able to see the reports.

+**Reporting includes:**

+* Email addresses and sales totals of recent purchases
+* Sales data broken down by calendar day
+* Sales charts based on revenue/units sold per day

+## Overriding Default Templates

+Simply create a `templates` directory and create a file of the same name as the template you want to replace.

 ## Testing